 - When one starts comprehending the anicca nature, one’s life WILL become simple.

-- Even before one gets to the Sōtapanna stage, one will start feeling nirāmisa sukha due to lessened stress on the mind due to this simple lifestyle.
+- Even before one gets to the Sōtapanna stage, one will start feeling nirāmisa sukha due to lessened mental stress due to this simple lifestyle.

-9. Of course, one can speed up the process of the Sōtapanna stage by giving up sense pleasures.
+9. Of course, one can speed up the process of the Sōtapanna stage by giving up sensory pleasures.
 Those who take this path become bhikkhus.
 They voluntarily give up most sense pleasures, including sex.

 - If one is to attain jhāna, one must at least SUPPRESS all sense desires.
 For example, in “Tapussa Sutta (AN 9.41), “.
 “So kho ahaṃ, ānanda, vivicceva kāmehi vivicca akusalehi dhammehi savitakkaṃ savicāraṃ vivekajaṃ pītisukhaṃ paṭhamaṃ jhānaṃ upasampajja viharāmi.”

-- That means one needs to have all thoughts of sense pleasures and akusala kamma removed from one’s mind at the time of getting to the jhāna.
+- That means one needs to have all thoughts of sensory pleasures and akusala kamma removed from one’s mind when getting to the jhāna.

 - That statement appears in every sutta describing jhāna.